safoorsafdar/safoorsafdarcom/content/posts/everything-you-need-to-know-about-devops/index.md

 \
 The DevOps movement has grown out of the Agile software development method.
 It aims to deliver working software in short cycles and to quickly adapt to changing customer requirements.
 DevOps began as an approach for automating testing and deployment of applications but has since expanded to include areas such as continuous integration (CI), continuous delivery (CD), continuous integration/deployment (CID), configuration management, monitoring and measurement, incident management, and problem management.

 **DevOps is a cross-functional role.
-It encompasses people, process, and technology**
+It encompasses people, processes, and technology**

-The role of DevOps Engineer can be summed up as follows:
+The role of the DevOps Engineer can be summed up as follows:

 * DevOps is the link between software development and IT operations to help deliver products faster while maintaining high quality.
 * DevOps engineers have a deep technical knowledge of both software development and IT operations.